-You also have the possibility to take the train until Vienne and start your bike trip the day after if you want to avoid this first stage with busy roads!
+You also have the possibility to take the train until Vienne and start your bike trip the day after if you want to avoid this first stage with busy roads and urban environment!

 This remarkable cycling day offers a great variety of landscapes.
 From Vienne, once an ancient capital of Roman Gaul, to the nature reserve of L’île au Beurre, bearing witness to the Rhône’s wild side, via steeply terraced vineyards, including the prestigious Côte-Rôtie, and the first major orchards along the Rhône Valley, this stage will delight those interested in history, nature and gastronomy.

 Challenge: 33.1km, 255m ascent, 270m descent

 Your itinerary today runs between steep vineyards and dense orchards.
 Heading south from Lyon, this is the first ViaRhôna stage to enter the rugged Ardèche, a beautiful département (or French county) on the mighty Rhône’s west flank.
 Here, the tamed river supports orchards, market gardens and vines producing top-class Saint-Joseph wines.
 Arriving in Tournon-sur-Rhone enjoy a pleasant break laden with Gallo-Roman history.